An optimised deep spiking neural network architecture without gradients: Background and Related Work

 Tapson et al. 2013 \cite{tapson2013synthesis} proposed the use of exponentially decaying kernels for processing event data produced by neuromorphic vision sensors.
 We shall use the terminology introduced by Lagorce et al. 2016 \cite{lagorce2016hots} and refer to these kernels as time surfaces.
 The time surface is the trace of events per each input channel which is updated only when an event arrives at a channel.
 An event from an event-based sensor can be described as:

-Equation \ref{eqn:EventEqn} describes an event from a pixel location $(x_i,y_i)$ as the coordinates on the sensor, with polarity $p_i$, arriving at time $t_i$.
+\cref{eqn:EventEqn} describes an event from a pixel location $(x_i,y_i)$ as the coordinates on the sensor, with polarity $p_i$, arriving at time $t_i$.
 A similar notation can be used to represent a spike as an event:

-Equation \ref{eqn:SpikeEqn} represents a spike $s_i$ from channel $c_i$ at time $t_i$.
+\cref{eqn:SpikeEqn} represents a spike $s_i$ from channel $c_i$ at time $t_i$.
 We can use the time surfaces to keep the trace of spikes from a spiking source.

-The exponential time surface $S[i]$ of a channel $i$ at time $t$ with a time constant of $\tau$ can be calculated as follows:
+The exponential time surface $S_{t}[i]$ of a channel $i$ at time $t$ with a time constant of $\tau$ can be calculated as follows:

-Where $P[i]$ is the last updated potential of the channel $i$ and $TS[i]$ holds the timestamp of the last spike to have occurred at the channel $i$.
-If a new spike $(i,t_i)$ occurs at the channel $i$ then the potential of the channel $P[i]$ is updated as:
+Where $P[i]$ in \cref{eqn:TimeSurface} is the last updated potential of the channel $i$ and $TS[i]$ holds the timestamp of the last spike to have occurred at the channel $i$.
+If a new spike $(i,t_i)$ occurs at the channel $i$ then the potential of the channel $P[i]$ is updated according to \cref{eqn:Polarity,eqn:Timestamp}

 Where $c$ is the constant by which the potential is increased for each new spike at a channel. $c$ is generally set to $1$.

 This formulation of time surfaces for spikes is simply a reformulation of the Excitatory Post Synaptic Potential due to an input spike to a biological neuron as described in the Steins model\cite{Stein1967}\cite{Stein1965}, which jumps by an amount $w_k$ on the arrival of a spike and decays exponentially thereafter.